Phoenix Drug Crimes Lawyer Helping Residents in Mesa, Glendale, and Scottsdale

-Controlled substances are classified in five schedules that are determined by potential for the drug to be abused.
+Controlled substances are classified into five schedules that are determined by the potential for the drug to be abused.
 The classifications are as follows:

-- Schedule I – Substances that have no known medicinal value and are likely to lead to dependency such as heroin, MDMA (ecstasy), psilocybin (mushrooms), MDMA (ecstasy), peyote, mescaline, lysergic acid diethylamide (LSD).
+- Schedule I – Substances that have no known medicinal value and are likely to lead to dependency such as heroin, MDMA (ecstasy), psilocybin (mushrooms), peyote, mescaline, lysergic acid diethylamide (LSD).

 - Schedule IV – Substances commonly used for medicinal purposes such as prescription anti-anxiety drugs such as Xanax, Valium, Zolpidem, and Ambien.